fako/writing/setting/the-valley.md

 This allowed a small group of zombie children to grow up as adults with a human appearance, but a zombie heart, loyal only to their own survival.
 Being condemned to stealing from an early age these children have become the most notorious gang of criminals in Terniten.
 As the gang harvests success and the spoils get shared with their zombie family, more and more zombies have become loyal to this gang.
-Like dogs obeying the orders of their owners for food.
-This has led to some of the most organized zombie looting in the history of The Valley.
-A grave concern to Terniten's population who, in the increase of zombie organization, see the rise of a Zombie King from the darkness bend on their destruction.

 Central's Concern